mchldata/mchldata/README.md

 # Michael Allan | Data Analyst

-Hi, I'm Michael :) and I'm a data analyst based in London, UK .
+Hello ! 👋 I'm Michael :) and I'm a data analyst based in sunny south London

 I enjoy uncovering insights, solving problems, and adding value to busisnesses by transforming data into meaningful stories.
 My professional work experience spans across education, public transportation, and digital marketing, giving me a unique  wealth of knowledge and understanding of how data can drive improvements across different industries.